EmmanuelTsouris/media-browser/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.5.

-Thumbnails and Video content is stored in a seperate repo to keep this repo clean: https://github.com/EmmanuelTsouris/media-browser-content
+Thumbnails and Video content are stored in a seperate repo to keep this repo clean: https://github.com/EmmanuelTsouris/media-browser-content

 ## Development server